neiios/sila/README.md

 You will need to enter your dotfile repo URL link.
 The git repository has to be public for the script to access it.
 The default value is `https://github.com/richard96292/dotfiles`.
-The script will search for an sila-install-script.sh in the root directory of the cloned repo and execute it.
+The script will search for a sila-install-script.sh in the root directory of the cloned repo and execute it.
 You can find an example of such a script in [my dotfiles repo](https://github.com/richard96292/dotfiles).

 ## Screenshots